702 (group)

-702 (pronounced "seven-oh-two") is an American musical girl group whose most notable line-up consisted of Misha Grinstead, Irish Grinstead, and Meelah Williams.
+702 (pronounced "seven-oh-two") is an American musical girl group whose most notable line-up consisted of LeMisha Grinstead, Irish Grinstead, and Meelah Williams.
 The group began their musical career as Sweeter than Sugar, formed in 1993 in Las Vegas.
-After years of limited success, the original quartet comprising Misha Grinstead, Irish Grinstead, Orish Grinstead, and Amelia Cruz were signed in 1995 to Biv 10 Records as 702.
+After years of limited success, the original quartet comprising LeMisha Grinstead, Irish Grinstead, Orish Grinstead, and Amelia Cruz were signed in 1995 to Biv 10 Records as 702.

-The group first had mainstream success following the release of their 1995 single "This Lil' Game We Play", which peaked at number 15 on the Billboard Hot 100.
+The group first saw mainstream success from featuring on Subway's 1995 single "This Lil' Game We Play", which peaked at number 15 on the Billboard Hot 100.
 Despite commercial success, the group experienced lineup changes with Orish and Cruz being replaced by Meelah Williams and Tiffany Villarreal, respectively.
 Following Villarreal's departure, they continued their success with the release of their 1996 single "Get It Together".
 Spawning from their debut studio album No Doubt (1996), the song peaked within the top ten of the Billboard Hot 100, while the album received gold certification by the Recording Industry Association of America (RIAA).
 Their self-titled second album (1999) became their best-selling release, and contained the top-five single "Where My Girls At?".

 In 2001, Cree Lemore replaced Williams after her departure from the group.
 This lineup released a single "Pootie Tangin'" before Lemore left and Williams re-joined the group.
 The group released their final album Star in 2003 and disbanded in 2006.
 The group reunited at 2017 Soul Train Music Awards.
 702 has sold over 4 million records as of 2006.